 The store has four simple products that they can maximize marketing for.
 I love that you can simply name it “cleanser” and “lip balm.”
-For me, that is so much more calming than having to scroll through 10,000 brands of lip balm on an online marketplace like Amazon.
+For me, that is so much more calming than having to scroll through 10,000 lip balm brands on an online marketplace like Amazon.

 Plus, when a company specializes in something specific, people automatically assume it to be a premium product and pay extra money.